Wyoming Plumbing Licenses

 You may begin immediately!
 Simply click the Login button in the upper right-hand corner on your desktop or in the upper-right menu on mobile.
 Once you've entered your login and password, you will be taken to your courses.
 Follow the instructions and enjoy!

-Our courses are available online 24/7 and you are able to log in and log out at any time during the course.
-If you are going to be away from your computer for more than 10-15 minutes, simply log out.
+Our courses are available online, 24/7, and you can log in and log out at any time during the course.
+If you are going to be away from your computer for more than 10–15 minutes, we recommend that you log out.
 When you log back in, you will be able to re-enter the lesson you were last in.

 How long do your continuing education courses take to complete?